geetakudumula/nebius-bert-demo-gitops/README.md

 I built a cool ML system that basically runs itself using Nebius.ai - let me show you how it works!

-## 🚀 What I Built
+##  What I Built

 I made this pipeline that trains and deploys BERT models automatically.
 The best part?
 I just push code to Git and everything else happens on its own!
-Plus, I added MLflow to track every experiment like a pro!
+Plus, I added MLflow to track every experiment that i did.

 <p align="center">
   <img src="argocd-screenshots/01-argocd-dashboard-synced.png" alt="ArgoCD Dashboard" width="800">
 </p>

-Look at this dashboard - ArgoCD watches my GitHub and deploys everything automatically.
+Look at this above dashboard, ArgoCD watches my GitHub and deploys everything automatically.
 No more clicking buttons or running commands!

-## 📊 My Results (All Tracked in MLflow!)
+##  My Results (All Tracked in MLflow!)

 ### Task 1: Teaching BERT About Finance
 I taught BERT to understand money talk better: